hhanh00/Ruby-Transcode/README.txt

 If your DVD does not have episodes that follow a sequence of titles, you need to specify several track groups.
 The 'tracks' entry is itself a list.

+Optionally, you can indicate the video type.
+It is one of the following values:
+- film (default - IVTC 24fps)
+- progressive: 30 fps no deinterlacing
+- interlaced: 30 fps with deinterlacing
+By default, the video is considered film.

 Default values
 --------------